 Blaise has contributed to Techdirt, Roots Music Canada, the University of Toronto Students for Life blog and blaise.ca/blog, among other places.
 He has given presentations for organizations such as the Society of Internet Professionals, the National Campus Life Network, and the Free Software and Open Source Symposium.

 Blaise completed a Bachelor of Science degree at St. Michael's College, University of Toronto in June 2009, with a major in computer science, and minors in English and philosophy.
-He is a part-time student, finishing the Masters of Theological Studies program at Regis College, University of Toronto, and has also taken several courses through the Theology of the Body Institute.
+In 2019, he completed a Master of Theological Studies at Regis College, University of Toronto, and has also taken several courses through the Theology of the Body Institute.
 He attended De La Salle College "Oaklands", and is a student in the Chang School at Ryerson University.
 See individual.utoronto.ca/balleyne.